 - Personal outside support is defined as friends, family, or other individuals tasked with providing assistance to a particular racer or team on race day.
 Personal outside support is not allowed on course.
 This includes providing fuel or mechanical assistance and help with navigation via phone.
 Racers may receive personal outside support at the designated race checkpoints.

-- Drop bags are not permitted on course or at designated race checkpoints.
+- Drop bags are not permitted on course.

 - Drafting on another event participant is allowed.
 Drafting on a nonparticipant cyclist, or on a motorized vehicle will result in disqualification.